Radio Moscow (band): Magical Dirt

-On their official website Radio Moscow announced that they plan on releasing their fourth studio album sometime in 2013.
+On their official website Radio Moscow announced that they planned on releasing their fourth studio album sometime in 2013.
 Bassist Billy Ellsworth left the band in July, and was replaced with Anthony Meier.
 On July 15, 2013 the band announced that they were happy with the progress of their new album and planned to 'road test' them in Europe.
 On December 11, 2013 it was announced that the band was set to begin recording their latest album that month.
 The album was completed by January 22, 2014.
-On February the 11th the band announced their fourth album is to be called Magical Dirt.
+On February the 11th the band announced their fourth album was to be called Magical Dirt.
 The album was released on June 17, 2014.

 Live!
-In California the band's first live album, was released in 2016.
-It was recorded over two nights at The Satellite Club in Los Angeles, compiled of material from their studio albums, along with a cover version of Sainte Anthony's Fyres song, Chance of Fate.
+In California, the band's first live album, was released in 2016.
+It was recorded over two nights at The Satellite Club in Los Angeles, compiled of material from their studio albums, along with a cover version of Sainte Anthony's Fyre's song, Chance of Fate.

 New Beginnings

 On January 19, 2017, the band announced via social media that they had signed to Century Media Records, and that work had already begun on their fifth full-length album.
 They entered the studio in April.
-They soon announced that their first album with the new record label, New Beginnings, was planned for release on September 29 and that there was to be a supporting '"The Drifting Tour" across Europe, including several festivals, with special guests Kaleidobolt.
+They soon announced that their first album with the new record label, New Beginnings, was planned for release on September 29 and that there was to be a supporting "The Drifting Tour" across Europe, including several festivals, with special guests Kaleidobolt.
 The artwork for the album, along with the lead single, New Beginning was unveiled on July 18.

 In 2018, the band embarked on their first Australian tour.

 Musical style and influence

-Radio Moscow are often compared stylistically to blues rock bands from the 1960s and 1970s, particularly fellow power trios like Cream, The Jimi Hendrix Experience, Pretty Things, The Who and Blue Cheer.
+Radio Moscow are often compared stylistically to blues rock bands from the 1960s and 1970s, particularly fellow power trios like Cream and The Jimi Hendrix Experience, or rock bands with heavy rhythm sections like Pretty Things, The Who and Blue Cheer.
 Reviewing the band's self-titled album for music website AllMusic, Greg Prato described the group's sound as "a throwback to the classic rock of the '70s", comparing certain songs to artists such as Ram Jam, The Allman Brothers Band and The Jeff Beck Group.
 Following the release of Brain Cycles, Radio Moscow have also been cited as an example of the stoner rock genre.